FreshOats/NFL_Data_Science/README.md

     If I know their impact is hitting the ground, I can calculate the moment of inertia based on their height rotating from 2/3 height CM to the ground.
 Will need to consult any notes or videos about each play.

     The most common measure for assessing concussions is Impulse (F*delta_t), which we have.

+# Separating the Data
+## Summary Data

+The summary data is a collection of the following parameters from both the injury and the concussion datesets.
+- PlayKey
+- Distance
+- Displacement
+- Path_diff
+- Max/Mean Angle_diff
+- Max/Mean Speed
+- Max/Mean Impulse
+- Max/Mean Torque
+- Max/Mean Torque_int

+These datasets will be joined with a union, since the PlayKeys will not be overlapping - NEED TO VERIFY THIS

+### Vizzes - all need to be normalized
+- Injuries by Weather Condition
+- Concussions by playtype
+- Concussions by offense/defense
+- Injuries by Field Type
+- Injuries by Temperatures (5 degree bins)
+- Injuries by Position:
+    - Add Is_Severe parameter

+### Machine Learning
+- Predict severe injuries
+- Predict injury type (including concussions)
+- Predict if an injury occurs:
+    - Defining high risk behaviors
+- Identify high risk GSISIDs
+    - Can we assess if particular players are involved in multiple high risk plays?
+    - Do these GSISIDs eventually suffer from an injury?

+## Tracking Data (NGS)

+The tracking data is collected at 10 Hz.
+The data from concussions and injuries are substantially large, so that doing a union is prohibitive unless sampled.
+The following are the data collected and calcuated in the NGS data, * denotes only in Concussion set

+- PlayKey
+- DateTime*
+- GSISID*
+- time
+- x
+- y
+- dir
+- dis
+- o
+- Angle_diff
+- Displacement
+- Speed
+- Direction
+- Vx
+- Vy
+- w_dir
+- w_o
+- w_diff
+- position
+- height_m
+- weight_kg
+- chest_rad
+- px
+- py
+- moment
+- moment_upper
+- p_magnitude
+- L_dir
+- L_diff
+- Jx
+- Jy
+- J_magnitude
+- torque
+- torque_int

+What these data will be used for are in creating vizzes for each individual injury path on Tableau, for which only plays associated with injuries are needed.
+Additionally, I would like to look at mappings of some of the plays where an injury occurred, but utilizing the momentum, impulse, torque, and internal torque

+### Dashboard per injury?
+- Torque / time
+- Torque_int / time
+- J_magnitude / time
+- (Distance - Displacement) / time
+- Angular Velocities / time
+- Angular Momentums / time
+- p_magnitude / time

+all of these could be attached to a dash where the field is displayed with the x,y coordinate path

+### Concussion analysis
+With this, for all but one of the plays the player collided with another player.
+I would also like to plot the two people's paths and show the differences in the impulses and torques at the point of contact.
+What is different between the impulse that caused the concussion and the impulse of the opponent that didn't incur the same injury?